andersonAncilon/andersonAncilon/README.md

 ### About me

-I'm a passionate for technologie and games since ever.
-As a Software Engineer, my principal objective is deliver a problem solution with love and the best possible quality.
-As a person, I like to know more people that shares the same love for technologie (and of course, games).
+I'm a passionate for technologies and games since ever.
+As a Software Engineer, my main goal is deliver a problem solution with love and the best quality possible.
+As a person, I like to know more people who share the same love for technologies (and of course, games).
 Therefore, the thing that I most love, is to trade experiences and knowledge with other people to improve each other.

 ## Knowledge